A datasource is a combination of a specific database and the credentials to access it.

 By default, for PostgreSQL and its derivative DBMS (e.g. Greenplum), strongDM will limit all connections to the configured database.
 If you would like to change that, uncheck this option.

 Click the ‘create’ button.
-Once this is done, the Admin UI will update and show your new datasource in a yellowed state while it runs initial health checks.
+Once this is done, the Admin UI will update and show your new datasource with a yellow icon while it runs initial health checks.

-Eventually, you should see that datasource in the list goes into a gray, then green mode:
+Eventually, you should see the icon turn gray, then green:

-If you have multiple datasrouces to create, follows steps 1 - 15 for each datasource.
+If you have multiple datasources to create, follow the above steps for each datasource.